jackyzha0/quartz/content/notes/think-writing.md

 How am I going to choose a base?
 I need to decide on some criteria.
 What does it need to accomplish?
 Are there any vendor solutions that are close to what we want?
 I think its not as easy as I thought to understand fully the governance of a blockchain project from its website.

+- needs to be a permissioned blockchain.
+I think? maybe not.